criticalRobin/rtite-abogado/README.md

 -   icons

 every of those folders have index.ts where you can find import / export files + for images and icons, we create special components

+# 🚀 Sitemap & robots.tsx

+## IMPORTANT

+Change links & add all your pages into sitemap.cjs to have better SEO optimization!

+search for CHANGEME in files & replace all instances

 ## 🚀 Images